m47341/CP476-G2/roles.md

   - `Authors` (ID, Name (to keep data normalized))

 - High Level Relationships: dont need complex database schemas yet, but write out how they connect
-  - eg, a student can have many Loans (one to many), a book can be tied to many loans over time (one to many)
+  - eg, a student can have many Loans (one to many), a book can be tied to many loans over time (one to many), an author can be      tied to many books in the system (one to many)
+  - Librarians have permission to create, edit or delete records in the book and loans tables.
+While students have read only access to search for books and to view their loans.